The SFUO has 12 services that contribute to enriching your student experience.

 With its dynamic team of volunteers, the Centre provides students with academic, social and personal support through several services.
 If you need support, call our confidential phone line at: 613-562-5604

 The Pride Centre was established to provide a safe, comfortable, non-biased and positive environment for those who identify as queer, including the gay, lesbian, bi-sexual, transsexual, transgender, two-spirit, intersexed and questioning communities and their allies.

 We offer confidential advocacy services to all students facing problems with the University of Ottawa and who wish to file an appeal or a complaint.
 We also offer educational initiatives regarding academic and human rights.

 The Sustainable Development Centre encourages engagement in environmental justice issues and campaigns.
-We provide sustainable resources for events, including reusable dishes and water jug lending program.
+The centre provides sustainable resources for events, including reusable dishes and water jugs.

 UOSERT provides a 24/7 emergency medical response service on main campus, as well as event coverage and first aid trainings.

-The Women’s Resource Centre is an inclusive, non-judgmental, pro-choice, feminist drop-in space that supports community members (women, trans* folk and men) who want to work together to challenge gender oppression on campus and in our communities.
+The Women’s Resource Centre is an inclusive, non-judgmental, pro-choice, and feminist drop-in space.
+The Centre supports community members (women, trans* folk and men) who want to work together to challenge gender oppression on campus.